RTCupid/HashTable/README.md

 - [5.
 Appendix](#appendix)

 ## Annotation
 I solved this task used hash table.
-Finding spend xx s in the first version.
-With optimization keys this version spend 123 s.
+Finding spend 21.5 s in the first version.
+With optimization keys this version spend 20.6 s.
 I checked profile of execution my program to find functions that spend many time.

 ## Introduction